Endometriosis

 • The risks and benefits of laparoscopy must be weighed with each individual.

-• Enhance individual comfort and reduce procedure-related anxiety by offering verbal guidance, utilizing warmed or plastic speculums of the smallest appropriate size, and have individuals adopt a “butterfly” position instead of invasive stirrups when appropriate.
+• Enhance individual comfort and reduce procedure-related anxiety by offering verbal guidance, utilizing warmed or plastic speculums of the smallest appropriate size, ensure adequate lubrication and have individuals adopt a “butterfly” position instead of invasive stirrups when appropriate.

 Biomarkers should not be used as they cannot accurately diagnose endometriosis.
-This includes:
+This includes1-6

 • Serum CA125*